bndes/trubudget-bndes/README.md

 ## Execution Guide

+In DSV:
+* cd /opt/docker/composers/trubudget
+* Check if it is necessary to change docker-compose.yml.
+Analyze mainly the image name.
+* docker pull image-name
+* docker-compose up

+In PRD:

 The docker needs to be called by TWS daily.
 It should run at the begining of the night production.
 The easiest way is to create a Rundeck script to be the mediator.
 So, TWS will call Rundeck and Rundeck will call the container.
 The container will fire npm start, as described in the installation guide.